LyKhan77/AutoMonitoring-FR/README.md

 - Settings and configuration pages
  - Report page with Reset Logs (Events/Alert Logs) by date range

+### 📲 Telegram Bot Integration (NEW)

+- **Real-time Alert**: System automatically sends alert messages to Telegram chats that have activated the bot via /start.
+- **Attendance Report via Bot**: Request daily attendance (with first-in/last-out photos) directly from the bot.
+- **Easy Activation/Deactivation**: Use /start and /stop to control alert delivery in each chat.
+- **Interactive Reports**: Select date and employee using inline keyboards for fast attendance lookups.
+- **Multi-Chat Support**: Multiple Telegram chats (groups or individuals) can receive the same alerts.

 ## System Architecture

 ```